JoakimBulow/InsiderThreatIsolationForest/README.md

 The Jupyter Notebook files are used for running and evaluationg the algorithm.

-Python and Bash scripts are used to pre-process the input data.
+Python and Bash scripts are used to preprocess the input data.